dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 #### `cldrData`
 An array of paths to CLDR JSON files.
 Used in conjunction with the locale and supportedLocales options.
 If a path contains the string {locale}, that file will be loaded for each locale listed in the locale and supportedLocales properties.
 #### `bundles`
 Useful for breaking an application into smaller bundles, the bundles option is a map of webpack bundle names to arrays of modules that should be bundled together.
-For example, with the following configuration both src/Foo and src/Bar will be grouped in the foo.[hash].js bundle:
+For example, with the following configuration, both `src/Foo` and `src/Bar` will be grouped in the foo.[hash].js bundle:
 #### `features`
 A map of has features to boolean flags that can be used when building in `dist` mode to remove unneeded imports or conditional branches.
 #### `pwa.manifest`